Offshore Development Center – Guide to Offshore Software Development

 Other related articles that might interests you:

-How to Build a Nearshore Software Development Team in Poland?
+How to Build a Great Software Development Team?